1.2: Defining the Humanities

 What Makes Us Human?

-What makes us human?
-This is the central question of the humanities.
+This is the central question of the humanities, which all humanistic endeavors implicitly explore.
 Human beings are distinguished from other species by several unique traits, including the capacity for abstract thought, complex language, symbolic expression, and the ability to create and appreciate art.
-These abilities have allowed humans to engage in storytelling, imagine alternate realities, and pass down cultural knowledge across generations.
+These traits have enabled humans to engage in storytelling, imagine alternate realities, and pass down cultural knowledge across generations, whether orally or in writing.
 Unlike other species, humans create objects and experiences that transcend mere instinct and survival, exploring realms of beauty, meaning, and transcendence.
-Ultimately, we are meaning-making creatures, and the humanities are the ways in which we strive to interpret and understand the world and our place within it, including our relationships to each other, other species, our ancestors, and the sacred, however it may be conceived in a given cultural context.
+Ultimately, we are meaning-making machines, and the humanities are the ways in which we strive to interpret and understand the world and our place within it.
+This includes our relationships to one another, to other species, to our ancestors, to the natural world, and to the sacred—however it may be conceived in a given cultural context, whether as a singular God, a pantheon of deities, or an ineffable cosmic force that permeates all things.
 In the words of Bishop, "humans quest for meaning."
+This is perhaps our defining characteristic.

-In his book The Storytelling Animal, American literary scholar Jonathan Gottschall argues that storytelling is central to the human experience.
-"We are, as a species, addicted to story," he writes.
+In his book The Storytelling Animal, American literary scholar Jonathan Gottschall argues that storytelling is central to the human experience: "We are, as a species, addicted to story," he writes.
 "Even when the body goes to sleep, the mind stays up all night, telling itself stories."
 This innate drive to create and consume stories sets humans apart, offering a framework for understanding the world and forging connections across space and time.
 Examples abound, from the mythologies of ancient Greece and Rome to modern cinematic universes like the Marvel films, all of which reflect humanity's enduring need to weave narratives that explain the world and inspire imagination.
 Storytelling also plays a crucial role in preserving cultural identities, transmitting moral values, and fostering empathy by providing opportunities for individuals to inhabit perspectives different from their own.
-In fact, recent studies indicates that reading literary fiction can enhance empathy in both prison inmates and individuals with autism.
+In fact, recent studies suggest that reading literary fiction can enhance empathy in diverse populations, including incarcerated individuals and people on the autism spectrum, highlighting how the humanities can help cultivate deeper understanding and compassion.

 What Is Art?